In this article:

 Bearing these risks in mind, one of the biggest appeals of ARMs may be that borrowers with limited or poor credit histories may have a better chance of getting one than they would a fixed-rate loan.
 ARMs are the most common type of subprime mortgages, but their initial affordability and availability also makes them popular among borrowers with fair to good credit.

 A fixed-rate mortgage is the most popular type of mortgage loan, and its interest rate stays the same for the entire life of the loan.
 These loans most often come in 30-year terms, but you can also find them with terms of 10, 15 or 20 years.
 The shorter the term, the lower the interest rate—but the higher the monthly payment since the loan is repaid in a more compact time frame.

 Pros and Cons of Fixed-Rate Mortgages

-The certainty of a consistent interest rate simplifies household budgeting, lets you anticipate how much mortgage interest you'll be able to deduct each year on your income tax return, and makes it possible to do long-term planning with respect to paying off the mortgage.
+The certainty of a consistent interest rate simplifies household budgeting, lets you anticipate how much mortgage interest you'll be able to deduct each year on your income tax return, and makes it possible to do long-term planning for paying off the mortgage.
 For instance, you can calculate the amount you'll spend over the life of the loan, and then determine how much you can expect to save if you pay off the loan early.

-However, if you lock in a 30-year fixed-rate loan in a period of high interest rates can be very costly.
-If interest rates go down significantly, it may be possible to refinance a high-interest loan by taking out another mortgage at a lower rate, but fees and services involved in that process can cost thousands of dollars.
-It may be worthwhile it to save tens of thousands of dollars over the life of the loan, but it's still a major expense.
+However, if you lock in a 30-year fixed-rate loan during a period of high interest rates, it can be very costly.
+If interest rates go down significantly, it may be possible to refinance a high interest loan by taking out another mortgage at a lower rate, but fees and services involved in that process can cost thousands of dollars.
+It may be worthwhile to save tens of thousands of dollars over the life of the loan, but it's still a major expense.